-Rabies is a viral disease that infects the central nervous system and causes disease in the brain.
-The virus is passed on from infected mammals to humans, usually through the bite of a rabid animal.
+Rabies is a virus that infects the central nervous system and causes disease in the brain.
+Rabies is passed from infected mammals to humans.
+It is usually passed through the bite of a rabid animal.
 It is most always fatal once symptoms appear.
 Human rabies is rare in the United States.

 All mammals, including humans can get rabies.
-In Wisconsin, skunks and bats are by far the most likely to carry the rabies virus, but it sometimes occurs in dogs, cats, foxes, raccoons and livestock.
+In Wisconsin, skunks and bats are the most likely to carry the rabies virus, but it sometimes occurs in dogs, cats, foxes, raccoons and livestock.

-- See a health care provider for medical treatment as soon as possible.
+See a health care provider for treatment as soon as possible.

-- A doctor will decide the best wound care to help prevent rabies and for good healing.
+They will treat the wound to help prevent rabies and for good healing.

-- Human rabies immune globulin (HRIG) plus rabies vaccine may be recommended for both bite and non-bite exposures.
+Human rabies immune globulin (HRIG) and rabies vaccine may be recommended.

-If a vaccination is recommended, three more vaccines are needed after the first visit.
+If a rabies vaccine is recommended, three more vaccines are needed after the first visit.
 Finish the vaccine series to be fully protected from rabies.

 If you have insurance, call your clinic for a care plan.